giovannibaratta/TerraApprove/jekyll/README.md

 ## Alternatives

-This is a list of alternatives tools (definitely more mature than TerraApprove) that can be used to achieve the same (or similar) result:
+This is a list of alternative tools (definitely more mature than TerraApprove) that can be used to achieve the same (or similar) results:

 - https://www.openpolicyagent.org/docs/latest/terraform/